Cheap, Honest Lawyer

 I have grown embarrassed by my profession.
 Touted as professionals devoted to public service, lawyers have waxed meretricious, bragging about their ability to bill at $1000 an hour.
 Clients are treated as cash cows; ordinary folk are afraid to go to a lawyer because they are afraid it will cost too much.
 This runs against my grain.

 In recent years, I have tried to do what I can to make legal services available at a reasonable price.
+Sometimes, folks in Dallas / Fort Worth need a cheap, honest attorney to just tell them the truth.
 To counterbalance my profession’s trend, I have developed a number of flat rate services, including my Fifty Dollar Special:

 For Fifty Dollars I Will Look at Any Piece of Paper You Have and Tell You Whether it is Safe to Sign or to Give to Someone to Sign.

 The most I’ve ever saved someone with that deal is $200,000.
 He thought he was acquiring a non-performing half-million dollar secured real estate, but in less than 15 minutes I had determined he was buying a non-existent non-performing note secured by nothing.
 With over 50 years of practice litigating against a wide variety of scoundrels under my belt, I can often just take a good sniff of a deal and tell whether it’s rotten.